-Here’s a handy method using Automator and Hazel to automatically create a specific folder structure within a folder.
+Here’s a method using Automator and Hazel to automatically create a specific folder structure within a folder.
 I use this for client projects, since they are always the same.
 With this setup, I just add a new folder to my “Clients” folder, and all the standard sub-folders I need added are auto-created by Hazel, via Automator.
 Continue reading “Automatically Create a Specific Folder Structure with Automator & Hazel”

 An interesting method to use Mac OS X Services to Import Files into Evernote by Nine Boxes.
 Of particular note here is the AppleScript used in the post, which could easily be hijacked to use in conjunction with Hazel to automate the addiction by dropping files into a watched folder.